killdash9/buffer-flip.el/README.md

 pressing `8` will continue to cycle through the buffers.
 Pressing `*` (`shift-8`) will cycle in the opposite direction.
-Just begin working in a buffer to stop cycling.  `C-g` cancels cycling and restores the buffer you were in before cycling began, analagous to `Esc` when cycling in Windows.
+Just begin working in a buffer to stop cycling.  `C-g` cancels cycling and restores the buffer you were in before, analagous to `Esc` when cycling in Windows.